This article looks at troubleshooting hardware resources overuse with Acronis products.

 - For Linux systems, please collect an strace log: Acronis Linux Products: Collecting Strace Output of Acronis Services in Linux.

-- Collect System Report from the Agent machine affected by the issue: see instruction for Acronis Backup 11.7/11.5 Generating System Report, if this fails for any reason, you can use this AcronisInfo Utility.
+- Collect System Report from the Agent machine affected by the issue: Acronis Cyber Backup 12.5: how to collect system information; Acronis Cyber Backup 11.7/11.5 Generating System Report, if this fails for any reason, you can use this AcronisInfo Utility.
 If Storage Node is involved, collect System Report form this machine with AcronisInfo Utility.